SnapRAID 14.X and the New SnapRAID Daemon: A First Look

 password abcdefghijklmnop

-Lock down the permissions — curl will refuse to use it if this isn’t right:
+Lock down the permissions or curl will refuse to use it if it’s wrong!

 1